 On the new SAT, your combined score is just the sum of the verbal and math sections.
 The 25th to 75th percentile range for combined scores of students accepted to Vanderbilt is 1430 to 1580.

 Vanderbilt, like all top tier universities, is looking to form a well-rounded class.
-Extracurricular activities, essays, letters of recommendation, and academic record are other important parts of your application.
+Extracurricular activities, essays, letters of recommendation, and academic records are other important parts of your application.

 When choosing where you apply, and ultimately attend, college, look at more than how your test scores match a school’s admission profile.
 Make sure that the college fits you financially and culturally, in addition to academically.